sonic-net/SONiC/doc/nat/nat_design_spec.md

 5.1 Should be able to traceroute from internal host to an outside host via NAPT.

-5.2 Provide support for translation statistics per zone and per NAT flow.
+5.2 Provide support for NAT translation statistics.

 5.3 Ability to clear the NAT translation table entries.